linkpark/linkpark.github.io/about.markdown

 ---
 <img src="{{ '/assets/images/profile_photo.jpg' | relative_url }}" width="200" height="200" />

 I am currently a Ph.D. student at the University of Exeter.
-I have also spent half a year in London at the Alan Turing Institute as an [enrichment student](https://www.turing.ac.uk/people/jin-wang).
+I received both of my B.S. and M.S. from University of Electronic Science and Technology of China (UESTC), majored in Computer Science.
 My research interest includes cloud and edge computing, learning-based system optimisation, reinforcement learning, and applied machine learning.

-I received both of my B.S. and M.S. from University of Electronic Science and Technology of China (UESTC), majored in Computer Science.

 Here are some of my recent publications: